Every morning when we wake up, we have a choice of how we begin our day. Let’s look at two possibilities:

-The best time, though, for us to have a little longer personal time with the Lord Jesus is in the morning.
-This has been borne out by the experience of believers throughout history and testified by God’s people in the Bible.
+However, the best time for us to spend with the Lord Jesus is in the morning.
+This is proven by the experience of believers throughout history, and by the testimonies of God’s people in the Bible.

 A picture in the Old Testament

-Exodus 16 tells how God fed His people as they journeyed in the wilderness, sending manna to them fresh every morning with the dew.
-If the children of Israel didn’t get up early enough, they would miss it, because as the sun became hot, the manna melted.
+Exodus 16 tells us how God fed His people as they journeyed in the wilderness, raining manna down from heaven every morning with the dew.
+If the children of Israel didn’t get up early enough to gather the manna, they would miss that day’s portion, since it would melt under the scorching sun.

 This account is a good picture for us.
 Today, God wants to nourish us with spiritual “manna” in His Word every morning.
-This way, before the “heat” and trials of the day begin, we’re refreshed and equipped with Christ to face the situations that come our way.
+When we spend the time to meet with Christ in His Word, we’re refreshed and equipped to face the “heat” and trials that come our way.

-When we don’t have a time with the Lord in the morning, we’re easily swept up in all kinds of things once the day gets going.
-We simply run out of time to be alone with Him.
-Before we know it the day’s over, and we’re so tired.
-We may pray a little as we’re falling asleep, but we missed the special supply of Christ for the day available to us in the freshness of the morning.
+When we don’t have time with the Lord in the morning, we’re easily caught up in all kinds of things once the day gets going and often run out of time to be alone with Him.
+Before we know it, the day’s over, and we’re exhausted.
+We may pray a little as we’re falling asleep, but we’ve missed the special supply of Christ that was available to us in the morning.

 It’s better to start our day off with the Lord, before our plans, worries, and situations rob us of our time.
 Spending those first minutes of the day alone with our loving Lord is particularly sweet.
 While things are still quiet, we can easily open our hearts and our spirits to the Lord to be filled with Him through prayer and enlivened by reading His Word (you can order a free New Testament study Bible here if you live in the US).
 His Word will become the gladness and joy of our hearts as we spend time in His presence.